fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 § docker container run hello-world
 ```

-There will be a lot of output, but I will split it into multiple sections, which we can decipher together.
+There will be a lot of output, but let's split it into multiple sections, which we can decipher together.
 The lines are numbered by me so that it is easier to follow the explanation.
 Your output will not have the numbers.

 ```bash
 1. Unable to find image 'hello-world:latest' locally